fbpx

 How much paint you will need

 A good gauge by experts is to account for one gallon per 400 square feet.
-If you are painting a large space you might want to account for a small bit more and also factor in how many coats you plan to do.
+If painting a large space, you might want to account for more and factor in how many coats you plan to do.
 Some colours will require more coats than others.
-For example a dark room being painted a lighted colour will need extra coats and an undercoat/primer.
-If you are using rollers allow for some initial soakage into the roller.
-If you want a more textured finish you will use more paint than if you want a smother glossier finish.
+For example, a dark room painted a lighted colour will need extra coats and an undercoat/primer.
+If you use rollers, allow for some initial soakage into the roller.
+If you want a more textured finish, you will use more paint than a smother glossier finish.

 Prepare your walls

-This is a very important step to carry out before you begin painting any walls.
-If you are dealing with an older house or a well lived in house you can revive walls by cleaning them with sugar soap to remove any dirt.
-If there are any holes or blemishes from blue tack or Sellotape make sure you use a wall filler and sand it down until it is smooth.
-Next you should use painter tape to protect any edges of windows, light fittings, corners or mouldings.
+This is a crucial step before you begin painting any walls.
+If you are dealing with an older or well-lived house, you can revive walls by cleaning them with sugar soap to remove any dirt.
+If there are any holes or blemishes from blue tack or Sellotape, use a wall filler and sand it down until it is smooth.
+Next, you should use painter tape to protect any edges of windows, light fittings, corners or mouldings.
 Don’t forget to remove the furniture from the room if possible.
 If you can’t manage this, place all the items in the middle of the room and use drop clothes or old sheets to protect your items.

 Know how you will tackle painting the room and stick with it.
 Take one wall at a time.
-Use a paint brush to paint around the edges and use a roller to paint the remaining wall.
+Use a paintbrush around the edges and a roller to paint the remaining wall.
 Start at the top of the wall and work your way down to the floor.
 Make sure to do enough coats to cover the wall and use an undercoat where needed.
-If you are planning on a feature wall with a different colour, do this last.
+If you plan on a feature wall with a different colour, do this last.
 Wait for the paint to dry.
-You can use your painters tape to make sure your paint doesn’t bleed onto your newly painted wall.
+You can use painter’s tape to ensure your paint doesn’t bleed onto your newly painted wall.

 Ventilation

-You will want to have good ventilation when painting to allow for paint drying and to get rid of any harsh paint smells.
+You will want good ventilation when painting to allow paint drying and remove harsh paint smells.
 Opening windows and/or using fans will be perfect for this situation.
-Keep in mind you don’t want the room to be freezing as this will affect some paints drying time.
-If the weather is damp this will also affect the drying time.
-Ideally, in Ireland, the summer months are best for painting indoors and outdoors.
+Remember that you don’t want the room to be freezing, which will affect some paint drying time.
+If the weather is damp, this will also affect the drying time.
+Ideally, the summer months in Ireland are best for painting indoors and outdoors.

 Clean Up